WebAssembly/spec/document/core/appendix/custom.rst

 A *name map* assigns :ref:`names <syntax-name>` to :ref:`indices <syntax-index>` in a given :ref:`index space <syntax-index>`.
 It consists of a :ref:`vector <binary-vec>` of index/name pairs in order of increasing index value.
-Each index is expected to be unique, but the assigned names need not be.
+Each index must be unique, but the assigned names need not be.

 .. math::
    \begin{array}{llclll}